bir/iken/README.md

 # Concrete Opinions

-1. [Fast HTTP](https://github.com/valyala/fasthttp) is the preferred http server framework
+1. net/http is the preferred handler
-1. Postgres is the preferred SQL DB
+2. Postgres is the preferred SQL DB
-1. [pgx](https://github.com/jackc/pgx) is the preferred Postgres library
+3. [pgx](https://github.com/jackc/pgx) is the preferred Postgres library
-1. [zerolog](https://github.com/rs/zerolog) is the preferred Logger
+4. [zerolog](https://github.com/rs/zerolog) is the preferred Logger

 _Preferred_ is the keyword, as the packages in **iken** ease the support for these libraries, but do not prevent any other options.